KxSystems/docs/docs/learn/shifts-scans.md

 ## Scans

-Shifts compare each list item to its neighbour, but scan results relate to the entire list – and can terminate quickly.
+Shifts compare each list item to its neighbor, but scan results relate to the entire list – and can terminate quickly.

 ### All false from first false